shwestrick/sml-parseq/README.md

                  -> (int -> int)      (* bucket id of ith element *)
                  -> int               (* number of buckets *)
                  -> 'a seq * int seq  (* sorted, bucket offsets *)

+  val shuffle: 'a seq -> int -> 'a seq
+  (** Randomly shuffle.
+The second argument is a seed; using the same
+    * seed will produce exactly the same output each time.
+    *)
 end
 ```